 For some, a wild workout will be the best way to release those endorphins and feel more human again.
-We have linked up with our local fitness experts – Arron Collins-Thomas and Francisco Mora.
+We have linked up with our local fitness experts – Arron Collins-Thomas and Francisco Mora of Rustiq.
 They are willing to lead workouts for all fitness needs.
-From a holistic Qi Gong class to a more typical outdoor circuits session, just get in touch with us for more information
+From a holistic Qi Gong class to outdoor circuits sessions, just get in touch by emailing email@example.com

 Walking is another simple pleasure that will bring a feeling of adventure to your day.
 Around the Cherry Wood there are endless public footpaths through valley and beyond.
 Discover the secret lake, hike the hills or walk to the local pub in Marshfield.